-Adverse Effects (Please describe the adverse effect on you as a result of the alleged improper action, decision or omission.) , Remedy Sought (Please describe what remedial action you are seeking as resolution to the problem.) ,
+Adverse Effects (Please describe the adverse effect on you as a result of the alleged improper action, decision or omission.)

+Remedy Sought (Please describe what remedial action you are seeking as resolution to the problem.)

+Section D: Declaration

-I have read and understood the College's Grievance Policy.
+I have read and understood the College's Grievance Policy. i navo roda ana anaoiotooa and Conlege c Chiovanioo i oney.

 All information and documentation provided in/with this form is complete and represents an accurate and true reflection of the situation that led to my grievance.

 I agree that my grievance may be disclosed to relevant members of the College to the extent necessary for its consideration.

 I authorize the reviewer(s) of this grievance to consider this form and any relevant information held by the College to the extent necessary for the consideration of my grievance.

 I give permission for the College to seek verification of the authenticity of any statements or evidence provided in/with this form.

 I understand that providing false information will be regarded as a disciplinary offence by the College.

-Claimant's Full Name: Claimant's Signature: Date:
+Claimant's Full Name:

+Claimant's Signature:

+Date: